The River Trail

 Click here to see the trailhead location in Google Maps.

 Start by hiking clockwise on the Rockefeller Loop.
 Just after the trail passes through a cut-out section of a huge fallen redwood, look for an unmarked and relatively little-used trail to your left.
 Take this trail, avoiding the poison oak that grows along it.

 The trail descends to Bull Creek, which is crossed by a series of two little seasonal bridges.
 Scramble up the steep bank on the other side, where you'll find yourself in an exceptional alluvial-flat grove, comparable to the Rockefeller Loop but much smaller and more open.

 The alluvial flat quickly narrows and then ends.
 About a half-mile into the hike, the deep, lush shade of the big-tree old growth abruptly gives way to rather less-impressive old growth.
 Despite the fact that the trail doesn't climb very much at all, the forest becomes increasingly upland-like over the next few miles: brighter, with smaller redwoods and an understory of huckleberry and tanoak.
-The trail periodically descends into some nice lowland groves, which keeps the hike interesting, but these groves don't have the dark, cathedral-like look of Bull Creek Flats.
-Also, there's quite a bit of traffic noise from Highway 101 and the Avenue of the Giants; you'll often hear the roar of motorcycles and trucks on the Avenue.
+The trail periodically descends into some nice lowland groves, which keeps the hike interesting.
+The distant roar of motorcycles and trucks drifts over from Highway 101 and the Avenue of the Giants.

 The first lowland grove that the trail descends into is the Hale-Douglas Grove, which is a pretty nice grove in a shallow creek valley.
 There's a plush carpet of redwood sorrel and some striking old-growth redwoods leaning out over the creek.
 Cross the little creek on a footbridge and climb up the other side.